FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 #### Wildcards

 But this is where Traefik really shines.
-To use wildcard certs with Traefik we add a few more lines to our existing static config, specifying the dns challenge provider and explicitly defining the domains:
+To use wildcard certs with Traefik, we add a few more lines to our existing static config, specifying the dns challenge provider and explicitly defining the domains:

 ```diff
 entryPoints